See a list of Business Administration Programs by Clicking Here!

 Why Earn a Business Degree?

 A degree in business administration is the single most popular college degree program in the United States.
 The draw for many students to earn a business degree is the program’s sheer versatility, applicability, and efficacy.
 Likewise, employers seek students with a business degree for many of the same reasons.
 A student earning a college degree in business administration can be equipped to jump into a variety of career opportunities in a wide variety of sectors.
-From construction and manufacturing to consulting and software, business degree holders have myriad career options to select.
+From construction and manufacturing to IT consulting and software, business degree holders have myriad career options to select.

 What Business Degree is Best for Me?